 To create fewer and softer shadows, I recommend not putting the light directly in front of your subject/object.
-From my experience, the such placing of the light will make anything appear flat.
+From my experience, such placing of the light will make anything appear flat.

 Try placing the light around 30-45 degrees from the camera.

-Combine the said angle with a well-lit scene, perfectly angled fill light, and voila!
+Combine the said angle with a well-lit scene, and perfectly angled fill light, and voila!
 Your subject/object is now looking more dimensional than before!

 To further explore the subject of how high-key lighting is made, check out this video by Brady Bessette:

 High-Key Lighting Tips

 After studying the basics of three-point lighting, here are some tips to help you get started on those first few shoots.